NAVIFOR Senior Leadership Visits NIOC Pensacola

-230323-N-N0798-1001 - Ms. Elizabeth Nashold, deputy commander, NAVIFOR, and Capt.
-David Keuhn, NAVIFOR Chief of Staff, sit with members of NIOC Pensacola to discuss the future of cyber in the Navy.
-(Photo courtesy of CTN3 Tamon Simonds / RELEASED)
+Ms. Elizabeth Nashold, deputy commander, Naval Information Forces (NAVIFOR), and Capt.
+David Keuhn, NAVIFOR Chief of Staff, visited Navy Information Operations Command (NIOC) Pensacola March 23, 2023.

+During their visit, Nashold and Keuhn toured the newly acquired 12,000 square foot facility that enables the mission preparation and technical training of Cyber Protection Teams at NIOC Pensacola.
+Nashold and Keuhn also toured NIOC Pensacola with a mission brief from each team, and the NIOC Sailors had the opportunity to ask Nashold and Keuhn questions.
+Questions ranged from the recent establishment of the Cyber Warfare Technician rating, cyber qualification training, and selective reenlistment bonuses and incentive pays.

+Cmdr.
+Colleen Handbury, commanding officer, NIOC Pensacola, emphasized the importance of NIOC Pensacola’s commitment to provide ready and trained cyber forces.
+“Our teams remain focused and ready to execute with flawless precision when called,” stated Handbury.
+“I am extremely proud of the work our teams do every day”.

 |Date Taken: